top of page

 Here are some practical ways to realign your focus as the year begins:

-Let go of unnecessary expectations.
+• Let go of unnecessary expectations.
 It is not necessary to continue all traditions, events, or activities from the previous season.
-Take time to pray about what contributed to peace and connection, as well as what added stress or distraction.
+Take time to think about what contributed to peace and connection, as well as what added stress or distraction.
 Simplifying your schedule may create more room for meaningful moments.

 In this season, it is not about doing more, but rather about returning to what truly matters.

-Resetting a consistent bedtime for yourself and your children
+• Re-establishing a consistent bedtime for yourself and your household

 Comments